JLLeitschuh/pysambrero__revenge_studio/README.md

 Once launched, Revenge studio wil open the login page in your default browser, then you can login with username "admin" and password "admin".<br/>

-This project was test on windows 7,8 10, it may not work on linux based operating systems.
+This project was tested on windows 7,8 10, it may not work on linux based operating systems.
 I will try to fix this issue, if I have time.